Unforgettable Wedding at Saint James Hotel Red Wing MN

 Unparalleled Ceremony at the Summit Room

-What made this wedding special was not the bride walking down the aisle, nor her to say, « I do.» It wasn’t neither the officiant (a friend) helping them to create a personalized and non-traditional ceremony.
-And it wasn’t neither their symbolic ritual of planting a tree, even if the customized batman shovel was pretty comic.
+What made this wedding special was not the bride walking down the aisle, nor her saying, “I do.”
+It wasn’t the officiant (a friend) helping them to create a personalized and non-traditional ceremony.
+And it wasn’t their symbolic ritual of planting a tree, even if the customized batman shovel was pretty comic.

 How a Little Boy Turned a Wedding Into Something Unique

 Everybody was crying, or had at least wet eyes.
 I tried not to, but it was difficult!
-I strive not to be overwhelmed by the emotion, to stay focus and attentive to anything happening, catching journalistic wedding images.
+I strive not to be overwhelmed by the emotion, to stay focused and attentive to anything happening, catching journalistic wedding images.

 Sipping Cocktails in the Victorian Dining Room, or Tea Salon

-Shots on riverfront for sunset pics
+Shots on Riverfront for Sunset Pics

-The Mississippi River is situated at a walking distance from the St. James Hotel and it was sunset time.
+The Mississippi River is situated at walking distance from the St. James Hotel and it was sunset time.

-Wedding Receptions
+Wedding Reception

 After the grand entrance, there were funny speeches.
 Then the sympathetic and well-organized DJ set up the table game, which was pretty convenient for the bride and groom to have their pictures taken with all the guests around the tables, without requiring one hour.
 It was done in less than five minutes.
 Well done!